thanos1983/k3dDemoCluster/README.md

 Since we are trying touch the surface of Labels it is also very very important topic for users to read and understand [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 This part of the documentation it is more for Architectural cluster design and Pod / resources allocation.

 ### Kubernetes livenessProbe.
-It is highly recoemmended that the user configures a livenessProbe on the container, so kubernetes can monitor the container and if needed to intefere based on strategy.
+It is highly recommended that the user configures a livenessProbe on the container, so kubernetes can monitor the container and if needed to intefere based on strategy.

 Sample of demo deployment and container configuration: